calendar-gang/tar-heel-calendar/README.md

 These processes will kinda just keep going even after they are done, so count to five and then force quit the process.

 ## Starting
 1. Have the MariaDB server running.
+In order to log in/connect, JawsDB will interject their information if on the Heroku server, OR the calendar will use environmental variables for credentials (`DBHOST`, `DBUSER`, `DBPASSWORD`), or if those don't exist, defaults will be used (`'localhost'`, `'root'`, `'password'`).
 2. Run `npm run start`.
 This will first build and then start the server.
 3. Now the app has started!
 Note _you_ must manually connect to [your local host](http://localhost:8080/), Node.js will not open this up automatically for you.